 Plan ahead for summer prevention

 So keep that hat in the car all summer, or attached to the beach bag.
 Make sure there's sunscreen laying around for all outdoor activities - not just the beach, boat, or lake, but also the playground, garden, birthday party, golf course, and BBQ.
 Grab a long sleeve shirt on the days it is most intense, especially in/on/around the water.
-Cover up kids especially; five sunburns over before they are 20 could lead to an 80% risk in melanoma and 68% risk in basal cell carcinoma and squamous cell carcinoma.
+Cover up kids especially; sunburns over before they are 20 could lead to an increased risk in melanoma, basal cell carcinoma, and squamous cell carcinoma.

 Finally, be diligent about monitoring for skin cancer.
 Go to the dermatologist as often as you do the dentist (which should be every 6 months), and check out yourself (and your partner) regularly, and you stand a good chance of catching an atypical mole before it becomes cancerous.